zeldaret/botw/README.md

 ## Status

-Currently, the focus is on decompiling AI classes and other small, mostly self-contained components (e.g. LevelSensor).
+Currently, the focus is on decompiling AI classes and KingSystem framework code.

 Because meaningfully splitting the code is not feasible, the built executable currently only contains functions that have been decompiled and no effort is being made to put functions and data at the correct addresses.